 8. Click Ok to save the configuration.
 Additionally, make sure the Windows service vSEC:CMS User Self Service is running and that the local firewall has a rule for the port number configured to allow HTTP traffic.

-If vSEC:CMS VSC or Charismathic VSC is used it will be necessary to enable support for this feature.
-If Microsoft's built in support for VSC in Windows 8 and above is used then you can skip this section.
+If vSEC:CMS VSC is used it will be necessary to enable support for this feature.
+If Microsoft’s built in support for VSC in Windows 8 and above is used then you can skip this section.

-1. From Options - Virtual Smart Card enable the Support for vSEC:CMS Virtual Smart Card enabled or Support for Charismathic Virtual Smart Card enabled check box depending on which VSC you use.
+1. From Options – Virtual Smart Card enable the Support for vSEC:CMS Virtual Smart Card enabled check box.

 2. It will be necessary to generate serial numbers for the VSC created.
 You can define the prefix and suffix you require and the 15-digit identifier that will be auto generated during the VSC creation which can either be a unique random number or an incremental value.